-Bank loans for the Guelb II project and for the New Mineral Port Project are fully repaid on December 31, 2022 and all the ratios provided for by the terms of the contracts described below above have been respected.
+Bank loans for the Guelb II project and for the New Mineral Port Project are fully repaid.
+All the ratios provided for by the terms of the contracts described below above have been respected as of December 31, 2023.

 3-13 Allowance for contingencies